Trade war, tariffs pose risks to U.S. and global growth: IMF, Fed officials

 It criticized U.S. regulators for offering “little institutional response to counter these growing risks” and instead, for easing regulatory constraints.

-Reporting by Jason Lange in Washington and Howard Schneider in Boston; Editing by Andrea Ricci and Bernadette Baum
+Reporting by Jason Lange in Washington, Howard Schneider in Boston, Richard Leong in New York, and Ann Saphir in San Francisco; Editing by Andrea Ricci, Bernadette Baum and James Dalgleish